Best 380 Pistols for Concealed Carry and Pocketed Protection

 The newer design is much lighter and shorter with a very positive reset.

 The LCP 2 retained its small size, and small price tag.
-It’s a budget minded 380 that’s quite reliable and refined.
-As far as budget pocket pistols go this is one of the few I’d trust my life too.
-Admittedly, the recoil is rough, and accuracy is limited to close range encounters and training is a must have.
-The LCP 2 is a perfect deep concealment gun, or backup gun.
+It’s a budget-minded 380 that’s quite reliable and refined.
+As far as budget pocket pistols go this is one of the few I’d trust my life to.
+Admittedly, the recoil is rough, accuracy is limited to close-range encounters and training is a must-have.
+The LCP 2 is a perfect deep concealment or backup gun.